algernon/keyboardio-worklog/worklog.md

 # 2018-10-09

+## EEPROM Keymap

 After a short discussion with @obra on Discord, I closed [Kaleidoscope-EEPROM-Keymap#16][kaleidoscope-eeprom-keymap/16], and reworked [Kaleidoscope-EEPROM-Keymap#17][kaleidoscope-eeprom-keymap/17] into a merge-able state instead.
 This required [Kaleidoscope-EEPROM-Settings#8][kaleidoscope-eeprom-settings/8] and [Kaleidoscope-EEPROM-Settings#9][kaleidoscope-eeprom-settings/9].

 Also updated [Model01-Firmware#65][model01-firmware/65] to work with the latest developments above.

  [kaleidoscope-eeprom-settings/8]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Settings/pull/8
  [kaleidoscope-eeprom-settings/9]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Settings/pull/9

+## Miscellaneous

+* Fixed a bug in `Kaleidoscope-Colormap`, where the colors wouldn't refresh if we updated the colormap via Focus, not until we forced a repaint some other way.
+Now it repaints whenever handling a `colormap.map` command.

 # 2018-10-08